mdavoodi/www/source/blog/2015-07-07-atlas-general-availability.html.md

 ## Journey from Tech Preview to General Availability

 When Atlas launched into tech preview, it could only host Vagrant boxes and run Packer builds that produced AMIs.
-Today, just seven months later, Atlas deeply integrates all of HashiCorp’s open source products: Vagrant, Packer, Terraform, Consul, and Vault.
+Today, just seven months later, Atlas deeply integrates all of HashiCorp's open source products: Vagrant, Packer, Terraform, Consul, and Vault.
 Atlas hosts Vagrant boxes and adds extra features on top of Vagrant.
 Atlas can run Packer builds resulting in any output format: VMware, AWS, Docker, VirtualBox, and more.
 Atlas plans and builds infrastructure with Terraform.
 Atlas monitors and configures launched hosts and services with Consul.

 These features come together to form a Version Control System for Infrastructure (VCI).

 It is hard to imagine starting a new development project without a version control system such as Git (with GitHub).
 But that application is often deployed to unversioned, opaque, and fragile infrastructure.
 With Atlas we want to provide developers and operators an elegant, productivity-boosting tool and collaboration platform to be able to deploy and maintain applications.
-Once a team starts using Atlas, it’s tough to imagine a future without a version control system for infrastructure.
+Once a team starts using Atlas, it's tough to imagine a future without a version control system for infrastructure.

-Read on to learn more about the specific features we’ve brought to Atlas as they relate to our open source projects, and how they unite to form Atlas.
+Read on to learn more about the specific features we've brought to Atlas as they relate to our open source projects, and how they unite to form Atlas.

 ## Packer features in Atlas